Metabolic-Associated Fatty Liver Disease (MAFLD) also MASLD, formerly NAFLD

 • Severe encephalopathy in a patient with liver disease

-• Manage metabolic factors
+• Manage cardiometabolic risk factors

 • Lifestyle modification (increased activity, dietary, weight, smoking, alcohol)